There are two fundamental differences:

 Jones, M. W., et al., (2023).
 National contributions to climate change due to historical emissions of carbon dioxide, methane, and nitrous oxide since 1850.
 Scientific Data, 10(1), 155, p.
 19.

-Broadly estimated, as of 2021, per capita U.S. historical contributions were ~4 times the world average.[2,3]
+Broadly estimated, on a per capita basis, U.S. historical (cumulative) contributions are ~4 times the world average.[1-3]

 The historical contributions of a group of 47 countries classified by the UN as “least developed” were less than half the world average on a per capita basis.
 Many of those countries are among the most vulnerable to the impacts of climate change.[4]